-The project is supplementary to work funded by the DOE's Energy Efficiency and Renewable Energy (EERE) funding opportunity exchange DE-FOA 0002090, "BUILDINGS ENERGY EFFICIENCY FRONTIERS & INNOVATION TECHNOLOGIES (BENEFIT) - 2019".
-SCE is working with LBNL as a co-funding partner and active reviewer of the work in progress.
-SCE engages other industry stakeholders and subject matter experts that serve on the Technical Advisory Committee (TAC) establishing direction for the research team and to ensure that SCE is receiving the learnings from the project that are most valuable to its customers.
-In addition to the TAC meetings, SCE will receive more timely updates for ongoing consultation and access the reports and deliverables produced for the DOE BTO contract advisors.
+SCE engages other industry stakeholders and subject matter experts to serve on the Technical Advisory Committee (TAC) establishing direction for the research team and to ensure that SCE is receiving the learnings from the project that are most valuable to its customers.
+In addition to the TAC meetings, SCE will receive more timely updates for ongoing consultation and access the reports and deliverables produced for the CEC contract advisors.